akhodakivskiy/VimFx/documentation/options.md

 You might have noticed that some links open in new tabs when you click them.
 That is not the case if you “click” them using VimFx’s `f` command, though.
 If you dislike that, disable this option.

-### `autofocus_limit`

-If `prevent_autofocus` is enabled, all focus events except those that occur within this number of milliseconds after a user interaction are suppressed.

-If you set i to 0, _all_ programmaticly invoked focus events in web pages will be prevented.
-Only focus events as the result of you clicking or pressing a key are allowed.
-Some sites automatically focuses inputs after clicking some button, which might make this undesireable.

-Setting it to a very large value basically has the same effact as turning of `prevent_autofocus`.

 ### `prevent_autofocus_modes`